1959 racial slaying of Mississippi teen could get fresh look

 "His eyes ... were hanging out," King recalled.
 "His head was full of pellets."

-William Roy Prather died the next morning in their hometown of Corinth, Mississippi, a few miles south of the Tennessee line.
+William Roy Prather died the next morning in their hometown of Corinth, Mississippi, near the Tennessee line.

-Eight white teens were charged with murder, but only one was convicted.
+Eight white teens were charged with murder.
 Jerry Darnell Glidewell, then 16, pleaded guilty to manslaughter in January 1960 and served less than a year in state prison.
 Six of the seven others in the truck got a year's probation through youth court, and an 18-year-old walked free.

-The black teen's slaying has never drawn much attention, even as federal and state authorities in the past 15 years have re-opened investigations of racially motivated killings from the civil rights era.
+The case has never drawn much attention, even as federal and state authorities in the past 15 years have re-opened investigations of racially motivated killings from the civil rights era.

 Now, the U.S. Justice Department says it has referred Prather's killing to the state of Mississippi "for potential prosecution."
 The Associated Press dug into the case to reveal information not previously reported, including details about the Justice Department's investigation and AP interviews with King and Glidewell.

-It's unclear whether a district attorney will pursue charges against any aging defendant in a decades-old case where witnesses' memories may be fading and some pieces of evidence, including the truck and the shotgun, have disappeared.
+It's unclear whether a district attorney will pursue charges in a case where witnesses' memories may be fading and some evidence, including the truck and the shotgun, has disappeared.

-"Although prosecution of some of the subjects may be barred by double jeopardy and other subjects are deceased, the Department referred the matter to the state of Mississippi to determine whether any state prosecutions might be appropriate," the Justice Department said of the Prather case.
+"Although prosecution of some of the subjects may be barred by double jeopardy and other subjects are deceased, the Department referred the matter to the state of Mississippi to determine whether any state prosecutions might be appropriate," the department said of the Prather case.

 King said FBI agents knocked on her door a few years ago and hand-delivered a letter from the Justice Department.
-The letter said no federal charges could be brought in the killing of her brother, based on laws that existed in 1959.
-It said "the only possible prosecution" would be for the state to bring unspecified charges against one suspect who was 18 at the time of the crime.
+It said no federal charges could be brought in the killing of her brother, based on laws in 1959.
+It said "the only possible prosecution" would be for the state to bring unspecified charges against one suspect who was 18 at the time.

 "They charged me with that, yeah," said Glidewell, now in his mid-70s.

-As to what happened that Halloween night, he said: "I'd rather not talk to you on the phone."

-But Glidewell responded to a few more questions.
-He said investigators spoke to him about the case several years ago, and one said: "'Don't worry about it.'"
+He said investigators spoke to him about the case several years ago, and one said: "'Don't worry about it.'...
+But I ain't heard any more from it."

-"It's all over with, you know?"
-Glidewell said.
-"But I ain't heard any more from it. ...
-That's over 50 year ago."

-Glidewell said "four or five" of the people with him that night are still alive.
-"I don't know where they live right now," he said.
-"I don't ever see them."
+Glidewell said "four or five" of the people with him that night are still alive, but: "I don't ever see them."

-Their names don't appear in court records near Glidewell's, but they are listed in the Justice Department letter.

-After the phone conversation, an AP reporter and photographer drove to Glidewell's house and knocked on the door.
-His wife said he has liver cancer, his memory is failing and he did not want to talk.

 "Although Glidewell and some of the subjects contended that Glidewell had shot straight up in the air, the autopsy report indicated that Glidewell had aimed the shotgun dead-straight at your brother's face," the Justice Department letter said.

-King, now 73, said her older brother was "a real quiet person" who had helped his friends clean up a church on Halloween night.
+King, now 73, said her older brother was "a real quiet person" who had helped his friends clean up a church on Halloween.

-"He didn't deserve what happened to him. ...
-Well, nobody deserves that," King said in a phone interview from her home near Atlanta.
-"He would just go to school, go back and do his chores at home."
+"He didn't deserve what happened to him," King said in a phone interview from her home near Atlanta.

-The Justice Department letter says the all-white grand jury that indicted Glidewell recommended he be treated with "leniency."
-The grand jury recommended that six of the remaining white teens have their cases sent to youth court, and that the one 18-year-old in the group have his case sent to a July 1960 grand jury; investigators found no record indicating any indictment against him.
+The Justice Department letter says the all-white grand jury recommended six of the remaining white teens have their cases sent to youth court, and the one 18-year-old in the group have his case sent to a July 1960 grand jury; investigators found no record of any indictment of him.

-A judge put the younger teens on probation and released them from that by March 1961, writing that each "'would make a good citizen,'" according to the Justice Department letter.
+A judge put the younger teens on probation and released them by 1961, writing that each "'would make a good citizen,'" according to the letter.

-Johnnie Sue Johnson, a second cousin of Prather, lived near the funeral home and went to view his body; she was 13.
-She said his face was swollen from being shot.
-"He looked like he was 90-something years old," Johnson said from her home in Champaign, Illinois.
-"It was just awful."

 "Write that I,